Sonu Shivdasani: Career

 After graduating from Oxford, Sonu started working with his older brother Azad Shivdasani to manage their family businesses.
 After having worked together for two years he founded Six Senses BVI.

 In 1995, Sonu and his wife Eva, who took on the role of creative director, opened Soneva Fushi resort on the Kunahandhoo island in the Maldives.
 They also started the Evason group of hotels and the Six Senses Resorts & Spas, with properties opening across South East Asia and Europe.
 In 2009 they opened Soneva Kiri on Ko Kut island in Thailand.
 By 2011, Six Senses expanded into an international luxury spa and resort chain with 26 resorts and 41 spas.
 In 2012, Sonu sold Six Senses to Pegasus Capital and shifted to focus on Soneva's resorts and private residences as part of the "One Owner, One Operator, One Philosophy, One Brand".

 Sonu is one of the founders of the Soneva Foundation (previously known as the SLOWLIFE Foundation), a UK-registered charity.
 In 2023, Sonu was honoured as an Officer of the Order of the British Empire (OBE) for services to tourism, sustainability and charity in the King's New Year Honours 2023 Overseas and International List.

-Named a “pioneer of barefoot luxury and philanthropist extraordinaire”, Sonu was the recipient of the prestigious SevenRooms Icon Award – the only award given to an individual and not a hotel property – at the first-ever edition of The World's 50 Best Hotels in 2023.